Internet Explorer 8, 9 and 10

 What is Embase?

-Embase is a highly versatile, multipurpose and up-to-date database covering the most important international biomedical literature from 1947 to the present day.
+Embase is the most comprehensive, highly versatile, multipurpose and up-to-date database covering over 28 million indexed records from international biomedical literature, from 1947 to the present day.
 For further details see About Embase

 What are the main benefits of Embase?

 Embase provides extensive and reliable coverage of the peer-reviewed biomedical literature, along with in-depth indexing and powerful search and information management tools.
 With Embase, you can be confident that you have access to the most relevant and up-to-date information from the biomedical literature.
 For further details see who uses Embase.